-Irrespective of whether or not any progress is made in restoring the house it has become apparent that there is a role for the Mavisbank Trust to become the mechanism through which community engagement and activities can be channelled during the future development, restoration and longer term management of the grounds.
+Consequently, irrespective of whether or not any progress can made in restoring the house, it has become apparent that there is an opportunity for the Mavisbank Trust to become the mechanism through which community engagement and activities can be channelled during the future development, restoration and longer term management of the grounds.

-To that end, the Trust's is now progressing proposals to better define its future role and evolution to become a genuine community-based organisation that is able to deliver many of the elements of the overall site activities and community engagement plan proposals.
-The Trust's current Articles of Association contain the necessary powers required to make the proposed changes.
-As longstanding trustees retire, the Trust has appointed five locally-based trustees since 2019 who have brought a range of relevant skills and diverse community interests to the board.
-The intention is to recruit an additional five trustees in 2021-22.
+To that end, the Trust has been progressing proposals to better define its future role and evolution to become a genuine community-based organisation including the creation of a 'Friends of Mavisbank' membership.
+This will enable it to progress and deliver many of the site activities and community engagement elements identified within previous plans.

+The Trust's current Articles of Association contain all the necessary powers to make the proposed changes to its structure and operation.
+As several trustees have reached retiral recently the Trust has been able to appoint new locally-based trustees who have brought a diverse range of relevant skills and community interests to its Board.
+The intention is to recruit an additional five trustees during 2022-23.